TanStack/router/docs/guide/authenticated-routes.md

 You can *optionally*, also use the [Non-Redirected Authentication](./guide/authenticated-routes#non-redirected-authentication) approach to show a login form instead of calling a **redirect**.

-This approach can also be used in conjunction with Layout Routes to protect all routes under a specific layout.
+This approach can also be used in conjunction with Layout or Parent Routes to protect all routes under a specific layout.